 Color is one of the tools a director can play with the most.
 Some make good use out of it, and some don’t even mind to.
 But using color can bring more depth to your film, whereby it won’t be as superficial as it might seem on first look.

 Recently I saw the film “Nocturnal Animals” directed by none other than the fashion designer Tom Ford.
-In that film we get to meet Susan, played by Amy Adams, who receives a manuscript written by her ex-husband, Jake Gyllenhaal.
-Susan gets involved into the story, because she sees it as a revenge tale for what’s happened in her past with her ex-husband.
+In that film, we get to meet Susan, played by Amy Adams, who receives a manuscript written by her ex-husband, Jake Gyllenhaal.
+Susan gets very invested into the story since she sees it as a revenge tale for what’s happened in her past with her ex-husband.
 This will lead to a film telling a story within another story.
 There’ll be scenes set in real life, but the majority of the film will depict events from the book.
 To balance this all well, you’ll need a good director behind the wheel, and you can be damn sure that Ford’s the man for that.

 Now to come back to the title of this article: why is color so important?
 Well, color is there to bring that extra touch to your film and have people think about it even after the credits have stopped rolling.
 Not only that, but it can also be used to create visually stunning shots.